-Project Management Monitoring based on Expected Duration Entropy
+Project Management Monitoring Based on Expected Duration Entropy

-Shiva Cohen Kashia, Shai Rozenesb, Irad Ben-Gala Shivacohenkashi@yahoo.com, rozenes@afeka.ac.il, bengal@tau.ac.il
+Shiva Cohen Kashi 1, Shai Rozenes 2 and Irad Ben-Gal 1

-Department of Industrial Engineering, Tel-Aviv University, Tel-Aviv, Israel
+1 Department of Industrial Engineering, Tel-Aviv University, Tel-Aviv, Israel; Shivacohenkashi@yahoo.com

-School of Industrial Engineering and Management, Afeka College of Engineering, Israel
+2 School of Industrial Engineering and Management, Afeka College of Engineering, Israel; rozenes@afeka.ac.il

-Abstract
+* Correspondence: bengal@tau.ac.il

+Received: date; Accepted: date; Published: date

-Projects are rarely executed exactly as planned.
-Often, the actual durations of a project’s activities differ from the planned ones, resulting in costs stemming from the inaccurate estimation of the activities’ completion dates.
-While monitoring the project at various inspection points is pricy, it can lead to better estimation of the project completion time, hence saving on costs.
+Abstract: Projects are rarely executed exactly as planned.
+Often, the actual durations of a project’s activities differ from the planned durations, resulting in costs stemming from the inaccurate estimation of the activities’ completion dates.
+While monitoring a project at various inspection points is pricy, it can lead to a better estimation of the project completion time, hence saving costs.
 Nonetheless, identifying the optimal inspection points is a difficult task, as it requires evaluating a large number of the project’s path options, even for small-scale projects.
-This paper proposes an analytical method for identifying the optimal project inspection points by using Information Theory measures.
-We search for monitoring (inspection) points that can maximize the information about the estimated project’s duration or completion time.
+This paper proposes an analytical method for identifying the optimal project inspection points by using information theory measures.
+We search for monitoring (inspection) points that can maximize the information about the project’s estimated duration or completion time.
 The proposed methodology is based on a simulation-optimization scheme using a Monte Carlo engine that simulates potential activities’ durations.
-An exhaustive search is performed of all possible control points to find those with the highest expected information gain on the project duration.
-The proposed algorithm’s complexity is not affected the number of activities, and can address large projects with hundreds or thousands of activities.
+An exhaustive search is performed of all possible monitoring points to find those with the highest expected information gain on the project duration.
+The proposed algorithm’s complexity is little affected by the number of activities, and the algorithm can address large projects with hundreds or thousands of activities.
 Numerical experimentation and analysis of various parameters are presented.

+Keywords: project management; information theory; uncertainty

-Introduction
+1. Introduction

 Project management is often defined as the discipline of initiating, planning, executing, and controlling the work of a team to achieve specific goals and meet specific performance measures.
 It is one of the most applied paradigms in various and diverse areas such as construction, manufacturing, transportation, education, and software products.
-A project is defined as a temporary endeavor designed to produce a unique product, service, or result with defined objectives that usually needs to be completed within a specified time, resources, and budget constraints [1].
-Typically, during the project planning phase, the project is defined by its activities, deliverables, resources, and timelines.
-From the project plan, the project manager derives the estimated project duration, which is a key factor in measuring the project’s success, and often has a significant impact on the project’s cost and revenues.
-For example, in many cases a delay of the project completion date results in fines as well as additional costs.
+A project is defined as a temporary endeavor designed to produce a unique product, service, or result with defined objectives that usually need to be completed within a specified time and under resource and budget constraints [1].
+Typically, during the project planning phase, a project is defined by its activities, deliverables, resources, and timelines.
+From the project plan, the project manager derives the estimated project duration, which is a key factor in measuring the project’s success and often has a significant impact on the project’s costs and revenues [2–4].
+For example, in many cases, a delay of the project completion date results in fines as well as additional costs.
 Unfortunately, few projects are executed exactly as planned.
 In most cases, the actual duration of the project activities differs from the planned duration, impeding an exact estimation of the project completion date.

-Enabling better prediction of a project’s duration and its completion date is thus a major advantage that facilitates better decision making and more accurate risk management, and often leading to higher profitability.
-This can be achieved by proper monitoring of the project activities to provide more information on the project’s status, and particularly on the estimated duration and completion date [2].
+Enabling a better prediction of a project’s duration and its completion date is thus a major advantage that facilitates better decision making and more accurate risk management and often leads to higher profitability.
+This can be achieved by proper monitoring of project activities to provide more information on a project’s status, particularly on the estimated duration and completion date [1].